Wash your hands and whatnot, sure, but let’s ask the question that people are actually asking: Who’s going to die from this thing?

 Now, you might be looking at these charts and thinking, “Hmm.
 It sure looks like COVID-19 is about 10x as deadly as a typical seasonal flu, adjusting for age bracket,” and it’s possible that is correct.
 However, in my opinion, this is when we get back to the first point from way above, which was that the currently reported death rates for COVID-19 are almost certainly too high.
 It does seem directionally to be a more deadly disease than a typical influenza, but I doubt that it’s truly ten times as deadly.
-Probably the truth is somewhere lower than that, within the same order of magnitude.
+Probably the truth is somewhere lower than that, within an order of magnitude.

 Another important thing to keep in mind is that the true inherent deadliness of the flu is masked by the effectiveness of the flu vaccine (the flu shot) on a population level.
 Were it not for the flu vaccine, the typical seasonal mortality rate for influenza would be higher, as the vaccine reduces not just the number of flu cases but also the severity of those that do occur.5 The commonly used drug oseltamivir (Tamiflu) might also be reducing the death rate of the flu.
 It’s not unreasonable to wonder if a person not vaccinated against the flu and not treated with oseltamivir might have a risk of death from flu that is elevated and more similar to that which any of us has for COVID-19, which has no vaccine or treatment available.

 The Death Rate Isn’t Just About Age